Florianopolis Digital Nomad Guide (2026)

 - Kitesurf & SUP: Lagoa da Conceição, some organized schools/beach clubs.

-- Surf clubs, yoga, fitness, language exchanges: Easy to join; great way to meet locals & nomads.
+- Surf clubs, yoga, fitness, language exchanges are easy to join; great way to meet locals & nomads

 Language Tips